 People on medication such as those that affect blood pressure should speak with their physician about possible interactions between their medication and melatonin.

 People who are pregnant tend to have elevated melatonin levels.
-There are very limited studies on the effects of melatonin on infants and fetal development.
+There are limited studies on the effects of melatonin on infants and fetal development.
 Consult with your physician if you are pregnant and are curious about taking melatonin.

 Do not mix melatonin with other substances like caffeine, alcohol, or medication that might interact with its effects.